Unshelving Hope: Anxiety, Personal Development, and Summoning the Courage to Dream Again

 Or, Lisa may have another anxiety disorder that can only be diagnosed by a psychiatrist or specialized counselor such as: Post Traumatic Stress Disorder, Social Anxiety Disorder, Panic Disorder, Phobias, or Obsessive Compulsive Disorder.

-If you’re struggling with how to stop worrying, feel free to contact our office today to schedule a counseling appointment.
+If you’re struggling with how to stop worrying, feel free to contact our office at Newport Beach Christian Counseling today to schedule a counseling appointment.
+We’re here to support you on your journey toward peace and clarity.

 Many times Christians avoid specialized treatment due to the stigma attached to having a mental illness or disorder.
 Christ died on the Cross so that the children of God could walk in freedom.
 Shame was nailed to the Cross so that Christians wouldn’t have peace in their eternal salvation.
 Shame has been exchanged for peace and freedom.